hpi-swa-teaching/Liquid/packages/Liquid-Tests.package/LQStringProcessorTests.class/README.md

-LQAnswerPanelTests is a class containing the tests for the class LQAnswerPanel in Liquid-Core.
+LQStringProcessorTests is a class containing the tests for the class LQStringProcessor in Liquid-Core.

 Instance Variables